tum-i4/inverse-transparency/clotilde-web-console/README.md

 npm install
 ```

 ...then start dev server

 ```shell
 npm run dev
 ```

-The app is now running at [localhost:5420](http://localhost:5420).
-If you edit a file in the src folder the page will reload to reflect your changes.
+The app is now running at [127.0.0.1:5420](http://127.0.0.1:5420).
+If you edit a file in the src folder, the page will reload to reflect your changes.

 ## Build and Run Production App